-Lewis Hamilton Faces Official Censure for Wearing 'Political' T-Shirt
+Formula 1 Driver Lewis Hamilton Wears 'Arrest the Cops Who Killed Breonna Taylor' Shirt

-British Formula One racing driver Lewis Hamilton reportedly faced an investigation and possible censure Sunday for wearing a “political” T-shirt demanding the arrest of American police officers.
+British Formula One racing driver Lewis Hamilton on Sunday wore a T-shirt demanding the arrest of American police officers.

-Hamilton, 35, collected his trophy for winning the Tuscan Grand Prix while wearing a T-shirt featuring the words “Arrest the cops who killed Breonna Taylor.”
+Hamilton, 35, collected his trophy for winning the Tuscan Grand Prix while wearing the T-shirt featuring the words “Arrest the cops who killed Breonna Taylor.”
 The message was in capital letters on the front of his black shirt.

 He also donned it before the race when drivers now “take a knee” in support of the Black Lives Matter (BLM) movement.